kwanjeeraw/grinnWeb/README.md

-Grinn
+GrinnWeb
 =========
-A graph database and R package for omics integration
+An R web application to a graph database and R package for omics integration

 Version: 1.0 (10 Mar 2015)